OldManUmby/OSE.SRD.Wiki/README.md

 * [Typora](https://typora.io): $15 (Pay Once)
 * [Visual Studio Code](https://code.visualstudio.com/Download): FREE!

-To export Markdown to various publishing formats, I recommend using Typora (listed above) as it has many good export options which will satify the majority of users.
-Most any good Markdown editors will offer basic exports.
+To export Markdown to various publishing formats, I recommend using Typora (listed above), as it has many good export options that will satisfy the majority of users.
+Most good Markdown editors will offer basic exports.
 However, if you want more options, [PanWriter](https://panwriter.com) is the best solution.
 However, for PanWiter to function properly, the following applications must also be installed to maximize your export options:

 * [Download PanDoc](https://github.com/jgm/pandoc/releases/download/2.19.2/pandoc-2.19.2-macOS.pkg)